SkyeHoefling/ahoefling.github.io/_posts/2018-04-30-DNN-MVC-Routing.md

 * Error
 * RedirectToError

-The `ActionResult` that is generated from these methods is pipped into the `filterContext` and when the `ActionFilter` finishes processing the page will be updated.
+The `ActionResult` that is generated from these methods is piped into the `filterContext` and when the `ActionFilter` finishes processing the page will be updated.

 My personal preference is setting up these 2 Actions.
 This allows us to specify a Redirect which will update the url in the browser and completely move the user off the page that errored out.
 You technically don't have to use the 2 actions but I consider it a best practice for handling the routes.